Yanxi, Liuyang

 Yanxi Town (沿溪镇 (沿溪鎮, Yánxī Zhèn)) is a rural town in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 32,000 and an area of 119.6 km2.
 It is surrounded by Fushoushan Town of Pingjiang County on the north, Dahu Town on the northeast, Gugang Town on the west, Guandu Town on the east, and Yonghe Town on the south.

-Administrative division
+Administrative divisions

-The town is divided into four villages and three communities, the following areas:
+The town is divided into four villages and three communities, which include the following areas: